autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 8.md

 - law of conservation of energy simplifies solving problems bc energy is a scalar quantity
 - drawing a diagram is essential to show which forces work on the object
 # 8-4
-- power is the amount of energy transfer
+- power is the amount of energy transferred from one object or system to another, or converted from one type to another per unit of time
+- power
 # 8-5